losnikitos/hackathon-aug-2025/README.md

 - "Change the quantity of flour to 3"
 - "What's the total price of my cart?"
 - "I want to buy some bread and milk"
+- "Show me some fruit options"
+- "What dairy products do you have?"
+- "I'm looking for baking ingredients"
+- "Show me alternatives to white sugar"

 ## Technical Implementation